Fredkim-labs/configure-ad/README.md

 <h1>Active Directory Deployment and Configuration </h1>

-<p>This project provides a comprehensive guide to deploying and configuring Active Directory on a designated Domain Controller (DC-1) virtual machine.
+<p>This project provides a guide to deploying and configuring Active Directory on a designated Domain Controller (DC-1) virtual machine.
   We will install Active Directory, promote the server to a Domain Controller, create user accounts, and join a client machine (Client-1) to the domain.
-The tutorial also covers configuring Remote Desktop access for non-administrative users, ensuring a secure and functional Active Directory environment within Azure.
+  This will also cover configuring Remote Desktop access for non-administrative users and ensuring a secure and functional Active Directory environment within Azure.

 </p>

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure Virtual Machine and Network
 - Remote Desktop
 - Active Directory Domain Services